Last update: July 2021

 Capitulate: verb – to surrender unconditionally, to give up resistance

-Contrarians in a bear market seek signs of capitulation.
+Contrarian traders seek signs of capitulation in a bear market.
 Specifically, evidence that bulls are throwing in the towel and abandoning their once beloved positions.
 Picture the pain getting so bad that beleaguered longs finally stick their grubby digits down their collective throats to puke up what was once a sumptuous purchase.
 Variations of the theme are summarized by such phrases as, “buy when there’s blood in the streets” or ” you want to be greedy when others are fearful.”
 I think this week’s crash in the oil pits provides a perfect example.

 We’ll use the United States Oil Fund (USO) to illustrate.